F. W. Woolworth Company: Origins of F. W. Woolworth Company

 After working in Augsbury and Moore dry goods store in Watertown, New York, Frank Winfield Woolworth obtained credit from his former boss, William Moore, along with some savings, to buy merchandise and open the "Woolworth's Great Five Cent Store" in Utica, New York, on February 22, 1879.
-The store failed and closed in May 1879, after Frank earned enough money to pay back William Moore.
-Frank soon made a second attempt, and opened his "Woolworth's Great Five Cent Store", using the same sign, on June 21, 1879, in Lancaster, Pennsylvania.
-Lancaster proved a success, and Frank never forgot the city for the rest of his life.
-Frank wanted to open a second store in Harrisburg, Pennsylvania, and so he asked his brother Charles Sumner "Sum" Woolworth to join him by managing it.
-The Harrisburg store opened as, "5¢ Woolworth Bro's Store" on July 19, 1879.
-After a falling-out with the landlord, that store moved to York, Pennsylvania, opening in March 1880.
-That store did not last long either, closing three months later.
-Frank searched for a larger, low-rent building.
-He found an ideal location in Scranton, Pennsylvania, at 125 Penn Avenue, and opened their "5¢ & 10¢ Woolworth Bro's Store" on November 6, 1880, with Sum as manager.
-The Scranton store is where Sum fully developed the brothers' "5¢ & 10¢" merchandising model.
-Sum spent a lot of time working the sales floor, talking with customers and employees.
-He often personally served customers.
-Sales grew steadily.
-By 1881, at Frank's suggestion, Sum bought out his brother's share of the Scranton store in two installments, in January 1881 and 1882.
-This made Sum the first Woolworth Bro's franchisee.
+The store failed and closed in May 1879, after Woolworth earned enough money to pay back William Moore.
+Woolworth soon made a second attempt, and opened his "Woolworth's Great Five Cent Store", using the same sign, on June 21, 1879, in Lancaster, Pennsylvania.

+Lancaster proved a success, and Woolworth opened a second store in Harrisburg, Pennsylvania, in 1879, with his brother Charles Sumner Woolworth as manager.
+The Harrisburg store closed after a falling-out with the landlord; their next store, in York, Pennsylvania, likewise closed after only three months of operation.
+Finally, the "5¢ Woolworth Bro's Store" opened in Scranton, Pennsylvania, on November 6, 1880, with Charles as manager.
+At this location, the "5¢ & 10¢" merchandising model was fully developed, and the store proved a success.
+Charles bought out Frank's share of the Scranton store in two installments, in January 1881 and 1882, making him the company's first franchisee.

-In 1884, confident enough to open another store, Sum partnered with his longtime friend Fred Morgan Kirby to open a store in Wilkes Barre, Pennsylvania, a neighboring town to the west of Scranton.
-Fred had been working as the head of wholesale operations at Augsbury and Moore of Watertown, New York.
-Each man put up $600 to launch the Wilkes-Barre store called "Woolworth and Kirby".
-Fred managed the new store and, while sales were initially poor, the store soon caught on.
-By 1887 he used his profits to buy out Sum and expand the store under his name; Sum and Fred remained the best of friends.
-During this time, Frank was expanding with more stores.
-Sum's approach was different; he worked to perfect the look and feel of his Scranton store.
-It had mahogany counters with glass dividers and glass-fronted showcases.
-The store was brightly lit, new, and the wooden floor was polished to a lustrous shine.
-The layout was soon adopted by Frank for his F. W. Woolworth stores and became the standard as the two brothers persuaded family members and former co-workers from Moore's to join them in forming a "friendly rival syndicate" of five-and-ten-cent stores.
+In 1884, Charles partnered with his longtime friend, wholesaler Fred Morgan Kirby, on a location in Wilkes-Barre, Pennsylvania, which they called "Woolworth and Kirby".
+This location, too, was successful, and the brothers continued persuading family members and other associates to join them in forming a "friendly rival syndicate" of five-and-ten-cent stores.
 Each of the syndicate chain's stores looked similar inside and out, but operated under its founder's name.
 Frank Woolworth provided much of the merchandise, encouraging the rivals to club together to maximize their inventory and purchasing power.

-At the same time, using his preference to have someone he could trust, Frank brought in their cousin, Seymour H. Knox I, to open a store in Reading, Pennsylvania, under the name "Woolworth and Knox".
-Seymour had been managing a general store in Michigan.